Making homemade eggnog is so easy with this recipe, I doubt you’ll ever go back to the store bought stuff!

 Here is how to avoid that.
 With your mixer still running slowly add half of the milk to the egg mixture to temper the eggs, blend well.
 Tempering should prevent the eggs from curdling in the next step.

 My absolute favourite way to drink eggnog is in my morning coffee.
+A bit of eggnog can replace both sugar and cream!

 More Christmas drink recipes